bisohns/imageQ/README.md

 ## Todo

-- Move keras prediction to API (separate django or flask app)
-- Setup GCP serving pipeline for API
-- Create Tensorflow ResNet continous training pipeline
-- Setup training pipeline to add a new class per mispredicted image from user
-- Make use of protobuff to speed up training
-- Optimize requests to beat 30 sec heroku timeout :sweat_smile:
-- Train ImageNet with more classes
 - Beautify ImageQ query page
 - Add upload image functionality
 - Receive top predictions from API and display in google-like format